 Research tips: Where they exist, they are very useful for acquiring information about land distribution.

 What is it?
 More commonly known as 'Domesday Books', they were created as a result of the 1910 Finance Act, which valued land in England and Wales.
 The valuation books give a plot or hereditament number, details of the owner and occupier, a brief property description and its value.
-Properties are also shown on marked up copies of the 1902 Ordnance Survey maps.
-Rate books contain lists of owners or householders which have been compiled for the assessment and collection of a poor rate, church rate, drainage rate, highway rate or local authority rate.
+Properties are also shown on marked-up copies of the 1902 Ordnance Survey maps.
+Rate books contain lists of owners or householders who have been compiled for the assessment and collection of a poor rate, church rate, drainage rate, highway rate or local authority rate.
 Land tax assessments for 1780 onwards give the name of the owner and occupier, the sum payable and often from the mid-1820s a brief description of the property.

 What we have: We hold a number of books, which can be searched in the online catalogue.
 Maps are held at the National Archives in London.
 The survival of records is rather patchy, particularly early ones, and they can be found in a variety of collections.
 The earlier records also often only record the name of the owner/householder and the sum assessed rather than giving details of the property concerned.
 The land tax was collected from the late 17th century to 1963.
 The main series of records however relate to c.1780-1832 when they were used to establish the right to vote by the Clerk of the Peace.

-Research tips: They give details of the owners and occupiers of property, along with its valuation.
+Research tips: They give details of the owners and occupiers of the property, along with its valuation.
 Ideal for local and family historians.
 Only brief details are given for properties.
 Try combining Valuation records with hearth tax and enclosure maps for more detail in your research.

 What is it?
-There are various forms of rate books, or assessments.
+There are various forms of rate books or assessments.
 These books will give information on property, valuation and ownership.

-What we have: Our collections are mainly come from the eighteenth to twentieth centuries, although the survival of earlier records is very patchy.
+What we have: Our collections mainly come from the eighteenth to twentieth centuries, although the survival of earlier records is very patchy.

 Research tips: These offer good information in searches for property history.

 What is it?
-Printed trade directories covering the East Riding were produced at various dates from the early 19th century onwards.
+Printed trade directories covering the East Riding were produced on various dates from the early 19th century onwards.
 Arranged by place, trade directories provide historical information about a place and listings of businesses and some individuals.
 They may include details about notable buildings and can provide information about the inhabitants of larger properties, farms, public houses and other commercial businesses.